IMG 0159

 How to Feed Your Young Athlete

 It’s 8:00 AM.
-Your nine-year-old’s game is in one hour.
+Your child’s game is in one hour.
 You know he/she should eat something, but what?
 And how do you get him/her to eat?

 During tournaments, kids sometimes play three intense games in a single day, especially at the end of the tournament, when there’s more on the line.
 A bad finish to a game can cost the entire tournament.